VUPPALA-AKSHAY/Hackathon./README.md

 ## 🚀 Project Description
 Welcome to the **AI-Powered Code Debugger**!
 This project leverages **Artificial Intelligence** to automatically **detect** errors in your code and provide **corrected versions**.
 It aims to enhance the coding experience by offering quick fixes and improving code quality.

-The AI system uses advanced techniques to identify and correct common coding errors, such as syntax mistakes, logical issues, and runtime bugs.
-This tool is designed for developers who want a smarter, faster way to debug their code.
+The AI system uses advanced techniques to identify and correct coding errors, such as syntax mistakes, logical issues, and all errors.
+This tool is designed for developers,students who want a smarter, faster way to debug their code.

 ## ✨ Key Features